Easy Caramilk Mousse

 Instructions

-- Chop the Caramilk chocolate into small pieces, and place in a medium-sized heatproof bowl.
+- Chop the Caramilk chocolate into small pieces, and place in a large heatproof bowl.

-- Heat half the cream in a small saucepan, over medium-high heat until bubbles begin to form around the edges.
+- Heat roughly half the cream in a small saucepan over medium-high heat until bubbles begin to form around the edges.

 - Pour the cream over the chopped Caramilk, and leave for a few minutes to melt.
 Whisk until all of the chocolate is melted and the mixture is smooth and well combined.Stir in the remaining half of the cream (adding cold cream helps cool the mixture down faster).